o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    ```

    {{< tip >}}
    Multiplying the sampled color by the surface property is the key to making this lighting approximation work.
 Recall that the surface property gives us the intensity of the light on a texel if light were to come from that respective direction.
-Therefore, multipling the sampled color by the intensity scales the color value appropriately.
+Therefore, multiplying the sampled color by the intensity scales the color value appropriately.

-   For example, at the top of a texture, `surface.top` would be very intense (around `255.0`), but `surface.bottom` would be very mild (around `0.0`).
-Therefore, at the top of the texture the `bottomSample` would essentially have no effect on the color.
+   For example, consider a texture where the `surface.top` is intense (around `255.0`), and the `surface.bottom` is mild (around `0.0`).
+As a result, at the top of the texture, the `bottomSample` has no effect on the color.
    {{< /tip >}}

 5. Open the Editor and turn off any lights.
 You should see the colors on your material reflect those of the skybox (blue at the top and orange at the bottom).